adankha/ServiceQueue/README.md

 The implementation of the ADT helps support management of a restaurant queue.
 The program consists of multiple commands that help a restaurant take reservations and seat individuals.

-Moreover, the Service Queue also has expected and efficient run-time requirements to help with time efficienies for a big service queue.
+Moreover, the Service Queue also has expected and efficient run-time requirements to help with time efficienies for sufficiently large service queues.